ImOmkar/NewsX/README.md

 ## Installation:
 #### Also available in pypi. github link - (https://github.com/mattlisiv/newsapi-python):
-    pip install newsapi-python (with developer account, you can only do 500 request in 24 hours and 250 request in 12 hours perday)
+    pip install newsapi-python (with developer account, you can only do 500 request in 24 hours and 250 request)

 ## How to use: